sipcapture/hepipe/README.md

-hepipe
+HEPipe
 =======

 ## Description:
-HEPipe (pronounced HEP-pipe) is an application for logging data to HEP server
+HEPipe (pronounced HEP-pipe) is an application for logging arbitrary data (ie: logs) to a HEP/EEP capture server

 ##Compilation:
 ###Linux